sec-bit/mle-pcs/final-report.md

 Polynomial Commitment Schemes (PCS) are important components in many zkSNARK (zero-knowledge Succinct Non-interactive ARguments of Knowledge) systems.
 A Prover can commit to a polynomial and later prove to a Verifier that the value of this polynomial at a publicly disclosed opening point is correct.

 ![zkSNARK](img/zksnark.png)
 Initially, schemes like [KZG10] only supported univariate polynomials.
-Assuming a univariate polynomial with N coefficients, the Prover's computational complexity was O(N log N).
+Assuming a univariate polynomial with $N$ coefficients, the Prover's computational complexity was $O(N \log N)$.
 Recently, many SNARK proof systems have begun using Multilinear Polynomial Commitment Schemes (MLE-PCS), such as Hyperplonk[CBBZ22].
-For a multilinear polynomial with N coefficients, the Prover's computational complexity can achieve linearity, i.e., O(N).
+For a multilinear polynomial with $N$ coefficients, the Prover's computational complexity can achieve linearity, i.e., $O(N)$.
 MLE-PCS can not only construct more efficient proof systems, but the representation of multilinear polynomials also brings other benefits, such as efficient split-and-fold on Hypercubes, better support for high-degree constraints, and more flexible decomposition.

 This project **MLE-PCS** focuses on researching and comparing different multilinear polynomial commitment schemes, including their design, security assumptions, and efficiency.

 ## MLE-PCS Overview

-For an n-variate linear polynomial $\tilde{f}(X_0, X_1, \ldots, X_{n - 1})$, there are two forms of representation:
+For an $n$-variate linear polynomial $\tilde{f}(X_0, X_1, \ldots, X_{n - 1})$, there are two forms of representation:

 1. Coefficients form